Q. I removed the chlorofluorcarbons (CFCs) from my refrigerator myself so why

 Q. What should I do if a compact fluorescent light or fluorescent tube gets

-For additional information on mercury-containing light bulbs and lamps go to:
+You can find more information on mercury-containing light bulbs and lamps at

 - Open windows to vent vapors for at least 15 minutes.